Khimlal Gautam: Policy Recommendations

 Gautam co-authored a 2022 report for the Government of Nepal recommending the relocation of Everest Base Camp near Gorak Shep.
 He warned that, without intervention, the Khumbu Glacier could soon be left without any ice due to the combined effects of climate change and human pressure.

+Peer-Reviewed Study on Human Impact

+In July 2026, Gautam and co-authors published a peer-reviewed study in Regional Environmental Change quantifying the effects of human activity on the Khumbu Glacier around Everest Base Camp.
+Based on field measurements from the spring 2023 climbing season, the study estimated that fuel use and human urinary discharge at the camp released enough heat energy to melt roughly 2,500 tons of glacier ice and snow that season.
+Using Landsat satellite data spanning 1991 to 2023, the authors also found that surface temperatures at Everest Base Camp had warmed at roughly twice the rate of the adjacent glacier surface.
+The paper identified two alternative sites southwest of the current camp as more geologically stable relocation options.

 Gautam's View: Where Mountains Meet Mythology

 According to Hindu mythology, Mount Everest was known as Naubandhana, meaning "boat anchor."
 The name originates from the account in the Matsya Purana and the Mahabharata, which describes a great flood at the end of the sixth Manu era (Chakshusha).
 During this event, Lord Vishnu, in His Matsya (fish) avatar, guided King Satyavrat (later Vaivasvata Manu) to tie a boat carrying sages and seeds of life to the peak of the tallest mountain to survive the flood.
 This peak, which remained above the water, was later identified as Everest, or Naubandhana.

 The Mahabharata refers to what was considered the highest peak in the world at the time, as lying beyond the Himalayas and still known as Naubandhana, marking it as the resting place of the flood boat.
 A yellow band (limestone layer) near Everest's summit is interpreted as the line where the boat was tied, according to this legend.